*This post may contain affiliate links. Please see my disclosure for more details!*

 I decided to pipe my meringue onto my tray this time because I really did want a pretty pattern, and even though you end up covering half the pattern with whipped cream and decoration, you can still see it on the sides.
 It’s also a good way to practice piping skills because it doesn’t matter if it looks a little weird!

 I used my favourite 2d closed star piping tip to do this because it’s just the best ever and no-one can make me change my mind – but on a LARGE lined tray (with the parchment paper stuck down with a little meringue) I just followed a circle pattern and piped away.

 Baking the meringue takes a little while, but it’s worth it.
 And you have to make sure to let it cool and not rush it.
 Once the meringue is baked and cooled, you can just have fun – the whipped cream is easy… whip together double cream and a little icing sugar to soft peaks and dollop all over the meringue!
-Add on a mixture of any easter chocolates you fancy, as well as some fresh fruit for a little balance.

 It’s so easy, it’s so good.
 I hope you love it!
 Enjoy! x